Transmission-Agency-London/wordpress-challenge/README.md

 ## WordPress

-We have a simple challenge which we would like you to complete.
-It should ideally take less than one working day to finish.
+This should ideally take less than one working day to finish.

 ### Challenge

-Create a custom plugin.
-Fork this repository, work on the plugin and send us your plugin code!
+Create a custom plugin to display a video from a custom post type.

 ### What's the task? ###